Stephen Lynch (musician): Early life and education

 Lynch was born in Abington, Pennsylvania.
 His family later moved to Saginaw, Michigan.
 He has a younger brother, Andrew, known as Drew (not standup comic Drew Lynch, who is unrelated), who also became a stage actor.
 Their parents, Leo R. and Judith (Hayes) Lynch, were a former priest and a former nun.
 Both parents became teachers, and Leo Lynch sang in a folk trio, The New Image.
 Stephen Lynch told an interviewer, "I don't really use religious imagery in my act, so from that perspective it wasn't really a factor.
 However, our parents always encouraged us to express ourselves creatively and it was always a very musical household."

 Like his sons, Lynch's father was a stage actor as well as a singer.
 Lynch's earliest work in the theater was performing with his father in local community theater productions in Saginaw as a child.
 The first live musical he saw was Man of La Mancha, a community theater production in which his father played the role of the Padre.

-Lynch would perform in community theatre and musical theatre while attending Arthur Hill High School and The Center for Arts and Sciences (now Saginaw Arts and Sciences Academy), from which he graduated in 1988.
-He received a theater scholarship to attend The Catholic University of America in Washington, D.C., before transferring in 1990 to Western Michigan University, where he graduated with a BA in drama in 1993.
+Lynch would perform in community theater and musical theater while attending Arthur Hill High School and the Center for the Arts and Sciences (now the Saginaw Arts and Sciences Academy), from which he graduated in 1988.
+He received a theater scholarship to attend the Catholic University of America in Washington, D.C., before transferring in 1990 to Western Michigan University, from which he graduated with a BA in drama in 1993.
 While attending Western Michigan University, he began to write comedic songs.

 Considering himself a musician first and a comedian second, Lynch cites singer/songwriters Paul Simon and Joni Mitchell as his childhood inspirations, rather than comedians.
 He was inspired to go into show business after seeing the mockumentary This is Spinal Tap.
 The first song that he wrote, at age 15, was a country song titled "Beefy Burrito".
 In it, a cowboy breaks up with his girlfriend, then goes to a diner, where his entrée reminds him of his lost love.